yalicee/march-23-be-rated-restaurants/README.md

 2. A SEED file to put some development data into your database
 3. Router for the API
 4. Controllers for each route
-5. We wil need a spec folder and a spec file in order to test all our end-points.
+5. We will need a spec folder and a spec file in order to test all our end-points.
 6. Connect to your database with the node-postgres library
 7. Return or insert/update the data required for each route as described below.